Details are provided below about new trash rates effective April 1, 2017, as well as new service offerings.

 Offering customers differing levels of collection is known as a “Pay As You Throw” in the sanitation industry.
 The new Pay As You Throw (PAYT) program is intended to improve waste diversion by charging more for the higher volume containers and adding a smaller container at a much lower price.
 In 2015, a survey of trash containers in Longmont found that 80% of residents are over-subscribed, meaning they could go to a smaller container.
 The survey also discovered that 70% of trash containers in Longmont had substantial amounts of recyclable materials.
 The new PAYT rates will incentivize residents to recycle more and use smaller containers, thus diverting waste from the landfill while saving money.

-View current trash rates on our Trash webpage >
+View current trash rates >

 Curbside Compost Collection